autodiff/autodiff/README.md

 }
 ~~~

-## Example 6: Evaluation of higher-order derivatives for a single-variable function
+## Example 6: Higher-order derivatives of a single-variable function

 ~~~c++
 // C++ includes